dfanara/Referrer.php/README.md

 That's it!
 There's really nothing to it.

 ### Dependencies
-In order to us Referrer.php, the mcrypt module must be enabled for PHP.
+In order to use Referrer.php, the mcrypt module must be enabled for PHP.

 Refferer.php was made by Daniel Fanara, and is licensed under the [GNU GPL v3](http://choosealicense.com/licenses/gpl-3.0/) license.